 Make the Sauce

 Return pot used to cook pasta to medium heat and add cream, garlic, ½ tsp. salt, and a pinch of pepper.
 Bring to a boil.

 Add pasta and spinach and stir until spinach wilts, 1 minute.

 Remove from burner.

-Stir in mozzarella.
+Stir in Parmesan and mozzarella.
 If sauce is dry, add reserved pasta water 1 Tbsp. at a time until desired consistency is reached.

 Finish the Dish

 Add cauliflower to sauce and stir to combine.